 Before we get started, we just wanted to say that while there are pros and cons to each platform, ultimately what matters is how you take full advantage of the platform you’ve chosen – don’t get analysis paralysis and take ages picking between the different options laid out here.
 Take a glance, choose, then move on and start building your business.

+So, what are the top website builders for small business?
 The answer, of course, is that it depends.

 There are tons of variables involved here, so declaring a “winner” as the best website builder for all small businesses would be foolish.
 That said, we’re going to break down some common situations and give our recommendation of the website management tool that may be right for you.